dinhanhthi/dinhanhthi.com/posts/fourthpost.md

 title: This is my fourth post Leverage agile frameworks to provide dinh anh thi
 description: This is a post on My Blog.
 date: 2018-09-30
-tags: [MOOC, R Lang, Time Series, Prob & Stats]
+tags: [R Lang, Time Series, Prob & Stats]
 layout: layouts/post.njk
 ---